cielorahem-beep/ICT-Projects-1-6/README.md

 ---

-> These are all the activities that I made.
+> These are all the activities that I made for my ICT Performance Task, and each one represents the effort and creativity I put into learning and applying HTML and web design concepts throughout this project..

 ---